hashicorp/terraform/website/source/docs/providers/triton/r/triton_machine.html.markdown

 * `administrator_pw` - (string)
     The initial password for the Administrator user.
 Only used for Windows virtual machines.

+* `cloud_config` - (string)
+    Populate the cloud-init:user-data field.
+Cloud config data to pass to the instance.
+Traditionally user-data is used, however joyent uses that key for their own purposes.
+At least on ubuntu cloud-init, it expects the cloud_config to be in cloud-init:user-data instead of just user-data.

 ## Attribute Reference

 The following attributes are exported: